microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/delaware/state_name Active Phase (2)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* - All persons 16+ may now sign up for the state waitlist or through a pharmacy site.
-- Though you are eligible now, it may still take a few weeks to make a vaccination appointments based on the size of this group.
-- Persons 16 & 17 years old are only eligible to receive the Pfizer vaccine - check the vaccine being offered at each site closely.
-- If you have difficulty accessing a computer or need accommodations because of a disability, contact the DPH Vaccine Call Center at 1-833-643-1715 or email Vaccine@delaware.gov.
-The Call Center may also connect you to the DHSS Aging and Disability Resource Center. (see [here](https://coronavirus.delaware.gov/vaccine/))
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/district_of_columbia/state_name